Ada-Developers-Academy/core-unit-3/react-components/components.md

 ## Export `default`

-`export default` is one of a few ways to export our `StudentList` component function, and at the moment, it's the most straightforward.
+`export default` is one of a few ways to export our `StudentList` component function, and when we're exporting a single main thing from a file, it's usually the most straightforward.
 Follow your curiosity!

 ### !end-callout